K4rlosReyes/APIPod/README.md

 Note: in case of "runpod", "serverless" this is not necessary, as the job mechanism is handled by runpod deployment.

+You can provide status updates by changing the values of the job_progress object.
+If you add a parameter named job_progress to the function we will pass that object to the function.
+If then a client asks for the status of the task, he will get the messages and the process bar.
+This is for example in [fastSDK](https://github.com/SocAIty/fastSDK) used to provide a progress bar.

 ### Calling the endpoints -> Getting the job result

 You can call the endpoints with a simple http request.